leripio/rafa/README.md

 ## Latest features

 1. Added "Extreme Learning Machine" model (ELM) from nnfor package.
+(Suggestion by Arthur Lula)
 2. Output now contains a data frame with directional accuracy.
 3. Directional accuracy may be used as a selection criterion.
 4. It is now possible to exclude some models from evaluation.